Español English

 The soil can be a garden substrate with coarse sand to facilitate drainage and abundant organic matter.

 Water regularly in spring and summer waiting for the top part of the soil to dry.
-They have quite a resistance to drought.
+Weeping boer-bean has quite a resistance to drought.

 Fertilize in late winter with compost or manure and with a mineral fertilizer once in spring and once in summer.